msemple1111/kahoot-hack/README.md

 # Installing

-This short guide is designed for either forPpython installed with IDLE or Unix-like CLI (Mac / Linux or Windows with cygwin installed).
+This short guide is designed for either for Python installed with IDLE or Unix-like CLI (Mac / Linux or Windows with cygwin installed).

 ## Prerequisites